How To Retire At 63 With Dividend Champions

 Why do Ted and Mary like these holdings?

-Mary wanted PG because of their varied product lines.
-She also knows you can find their products selling every day at major retailers.
+Mary wanted PG because of its varied product lines.
+She also knows you can find the company's products selling every day at major retailers.
 She also liked 3M because you can literally look around the room you're sitting in and chances are there are supplies within arm's length that came from the company.

 Ted wanted Johnson & Johnson because it's been one of the most consistent among dividend investors for years and he figured it had to be a great choice.

 Mary realized KO was smart enough to take a significant stake in Monster Beverage (NASDAQ:MNST).
-It gave MNST a major enhancement by sharing their expertise in handling distribution.
+The company gave MNST a major enhancement by sharing its expertise in handling distribution.
 Because of Coke's investment in Monster, both companies are better off than they were before.
 Monster should see growth in sales relative to their trajectory before Coke's involvement.
-If there is one thing KO and PEP know it has how to effectively build brands.
-Mary also liked Pepsi because the company offers a growing portfolio of healthier snacks - well, maybe not healthy but less bad.
+If there is one thing KO and PEP know, it is how to effectively build brands.
+Mary also liked Pepsi because the company offers a growing portfolio of healthier snacks - well, maybe not healthy, but less bad.

-Ted wanted Exxon Mobile and Chevron because of their great dividend history and being in a strong industry.
-Oil prices have been under significant pressure, but the incentive to ramp up production isn't there with the cheap oil already on the table.
+Ted wanted Exxon Mobil and Chevron because of their great dividend history and being in a strong industry.
+Oil prices have been under significant pressure, but the incentive to ramp up production isn't there with cheap oil already on the table.

 Cash flow